Easy Green Chile Stew Recipe: Step-by-Step Guide for Beginners

 Is green chile stew supposed to be thick?

 Yes!
 The traditional texture is hearty and almost porridge-like.
-If yours turns out too thin, whisk in a bit more flour or reduce the liquid by simmering uncovered.
+If too thin, whisk in extra flour or simmer uncovered to reduce liquid.

 Can I freeze green chile stew?